Keenan Allen Player Prop Bets for NFL Week 6 | Los Angeles vs. Baltimore 10/17/2021

 - Allen has put together a 369-yard season on 34 catches with one touchdown so far.
 He has been targeted 53 times and averages 73.8 receiving yards.

-- So far this season, 25.5% of the 208 passes thrown by his team have gone Allen's way.
+- Allen has been the target of 53 of his team's 208 passing attempts this season, or 25.5% of the target share.

-- Allen (nine red zone targets) has been the recipient of 31.0% of his team's 29 red zone pass attempts.
+- Allen has seen the ball thrown his way nine times in the red zone this season, 31.0% of his team's 29 red zone pass attempts.

-- The Chargers, who rank sixth in the NFL in points scored, have attempted a pass 62.1% of the time while opting for the ground attack 37.9% of the time.
+- The Chargers have thrown the ball in 62.1% of their plays from scrimmage this year while staying on the ground 37.9% of the time.
+This offensive attack ranks sixth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Ravens.